 The Dutch islands in the Caribbean region became part of the Kingdom of the Netherlands in the 17th century.
-As each island had its particular history, seeing treating the islands as a single entity has always been frowned upon by its inhabitants.
-Whilst Curacao and Bonaire find their history in slave trade, Aruba history is linked to indigenous Arawak people, whilst St Maarten, Saba and Statia (St. Eustatius) are linked with their common anglo-speaking neighbours, all of them switched hands between Dutch, English and Spanish governments many times.
-However, the Dutch Caribbean used to be a single entity, actually it was named the Netherlands Antilles until 1986.
-It contained all Dutch islands in the Caribbean region, until Aruba became an autonomous country within the Kingdom of the Netherlands that year.
+As each island had its particular history, treating the islands as a single entity has always been frowned upon by its inhabitants.
+Whilst Curacao and Bonaire find their history in slave trade, Aruba history is linked to indigenous Arawak people, whilst St Maarten, Saba and Statia are linked with their common anglo-speaking neighbours, all of them switched hands between Dutch, English and Spanish governments many times.
+However, the Dutch Caribbean used to be a single entity, actually it was named the Netherlands Antilles until 1986, when Aruba became an autonomous country within the Kingdom of the Netherlands that year.

 The Netherlands Antilles continued to exist as an entity until October 2010, when both Curacao and St.Maarten followed Aruba’s example and became autonomous constituent countries within the Kingdom.
 The smaller islands, Bonaire, Saba and Statia choose the status of special municipalities of The Netherlands, thus strengthening their ties with the motherland.
 As for Aruba, Curacao and St.Maarten, their autonomy allows them complete self-governance, apart from Defense and International Relations, which are responsibilities of the Government of the Kingdom of the Netherlands.

 Dutch Caribbean Coast Guard